 - Raise ambitions and encourage students to overcome barriers

 - To provide CEIAG that is impartial and independent and has the best interests of the student at the core of its delivery.

 Riseholme College prides itself on offering all of our student’s free, impartial advice and guidance about their next steps.
 We assist our students to plan and manage their personal progression and career planning.
 We deliver a full programme of careers related activities to inform, inspire and motivate our students using the eight Gatsby Benchmarks.

-In 2018 the College was awarded the Quality in Careers Standard (QiCS).
+In 2022 the College was re-awarded the Quality in Careers Standard (QiCS).
 The QiCS is the single national quality award for careers education, information, advice and guidance (CEIAG) in schools, colleges and work-based learning.
 To achieve QiCS, the college had to submit its CEIAG programme for rigorous external assessment and accreditation by the Licensed Awarding Body.
 By achieving the externally assessed QiCS students, parents/guardians, employers and other stakeholders/agencies can be confident that the careers support provided by the college will help every student to gain the knowledge, skills and confidence to take control of their futures.